yasutakatou/tfimport/README.md

 - standard unix environment
  - noet) Standard Linux commands like "grep".

-note) terraform and peco can be specified without a path. note) Set the credentials in the environment variable as in the setup of AWS CLI.
+note) terraform and peco can be specified without a path.<br>
+note) Set the credentials in the environment variable as in the setup of AWS CLI.<br>

 ```
 $ export AWS_ACCESS_KEY_ID=xxxxxxxxxxxxxxxxxxxx